ggirtsou/ggirtsou.github.io/_posts/2019-06-06-working-with-people-in-different-timezones.md

 ## Talent is not necessarily where your company's HQ is

-You want the best people (skill and behaviour-wise) to work for your company.
+You want the best people (skill and behaviour and culture fit wise) to work for your company.
 Adapt your culture to embrace remote working so that you can have access to more talent.

 ## What is the remote working landscape in London, UK?